-How to Get a Mortgage with a Seasonal Income
+How To Get A Mortgage With A Seasonal Income

-Documentation You Need To Provide As A Seasonal Or Temporary Worker?
+What Documentation Do You Need To Provide As A Seasonal Or Temporary Worker?

 What Mortgage Loan Types Can I Apply For?

 If you’re applying for a mortgage based on seasonal income, you’ll follow a similar process for determining eligibility as anyone with a year-round income stream.
-A lender is going to look at your credit history, debts and monthly income in evaluating your loan application.
+A lender is going to look at your credit history, debts, bank statements and monthly income when evaluating your mortgage loan application.
 But seasonal employment as a source of income also comes with its quirks.

-You can get an FHA loan through us with a FICO® of 580 or better as long as you maintain a debt-to-income ratio (DTI) of 45% or lower and a housing expense ratio – your mortgage payment compared to your gross income – no higher than 45%.
+You may be able to get an FHA loan through us with a FICO® of 580 or better as long as you maintain a debt-to-income ratio (DTI) of 45% or lower.
+You’ll also need a housing expense ratio – i.e., your mortgage payment compared to your gross income – no higher than 45%.

 The downside to FHA loans is a lifetime mortgage insurance requirement if you make a down payment of less than 10%.
-If you have a higher down payment, you’ll still pay the mortgage insurance premiums (MIP) for 11 years.
+If you have a higher down payment, you’ll still pay the mortgage insurance premium (MIP) for 11 years.

 Check out this post for more on the difference between conventional and FHA loans.